-Guernsey is a European country covering 78.00 km2.
-This makes it the 17th smallest region in the world and about 35 times smaller than Rhode Island.
+Guernsey is a European country covering 78.00 km2. and about 35 times smaller than Rhode Island.
 Its geographic coordinates are 49 28 N, 2 35 W and St Peter Port is the capital city.

 The name Guernsey is old Old Norse origin, although the meaning of the root word is uncertain.

 Its ISO code is GG.